What Are the Symptoms of Mold Sickness?

 The short answer is that it depends on how long the exposure lasted, the level of infestation, your personal sensitivities, and your response.

-There is no benchmark for how long it takes for mold to leave your system based upon the absence of symptoms.
+There is no benchmark for how long it takes for mold to leave your system based on the absence of symptoms.
 Everyone’s reaction is different, which also applies to recovery and the disappearance of symptoms.

 If you have other conditions like allergies or asthma, it will generally take longer to recover, and you may need support from your doctor.